Chat with us, powered by LiveChat

 What is the Sublocade Success Rate?

-A 24-week clinical study showed that people who used Sublocade were fourteen times more likely to achieve successful treatment for opioid addiction.
-Treatment success was defined as the individual remaining opioid-free for at least 80% of the weeks.
+• A 24-week study found participants were 14 times more likely to achieve treatment success, defined as being opioid-free for at least 80% of the study period.

-Another 12-month-long study showed that 88% of the 206 participants reported satisfaction with the medication.
-Users reported improved scores for things such as quality of life and employment rates.
+• A 12-month study showed that 88% of participants reported satisfaction with the medication, citing improved quality of life and employment rates.

 We Are Always Here For You